Prescription Drugs - How To Safely Save Money

 It is important to keep track of the medications you are taking in order to avoid potentially harmful interactions.
 If you decide to shop at more than one pharmacy, be sure that you inform all of your pharmacists of all the drugs and supplements that you are taking.
 Also, consult with your pharmacist about dosages and interactions.
 Every year, over 18 million people visit emergency rooms because they have taken medication incorrectly.

-To research the safety and effectiveness of prescription drugs, in addition to consulting with your pharmacist, you can visit Consumer Reports Health.Org website at www.consumerreports.org/health/home.htm.
-You can also visit Consumer Reports "Best Buy Drugs" prescription drug education program, at http://www.consumerreports.org/health/best-buy-drugs/index.htm, which provides in-depth reports for consumers on 20 categories of drugs used to treat 35 major medical illnesses and conditions, including high cholesterol, high blood pressure, diabetes, heart disease, depression, insomnia, and asthma.
+To research the safety and effectiveness of prescription drugs, in addition to consulting with your pharmacist, you can visit Consumer Reports - Health.
+You can also visit the Consumer Reports "Best Buy Drugs" prescription drug education program, which provides in-depth reports for consumers on 28 categories of drugs used to treat 49 major medical illnesses and conditions, including high cholesterol, high blood pressure, diabetes, heart disease, depression, insomnia, and asthma.

-Michigan law requires a pharmacist to tell consumers -- in person and over the phone -- the cost of a prescription drug.
+Michigan law (MCL 333.17757) requires a pharmacist to tell consumers - in person and over the phone - the cost of a prescription drug.
 Asking for cost information does not obligate a consumer to buy from any particular pharmacy.
-MCL 333.17757.

 Additionally, every pharmacy must conspicuously display at each counter over which prescription drugs are dispensed written notice of the consumer's right to prescription drug cost information.
 Pharmacies must also inform consumers that they do not have to purchase their prescriptions at that pharmacy, and they can use the price information to comparison shop.

-Selecting "Discount Drugs," from the www.Michigandrugprices.com homepage accesses an extensive list of steeply discounted drugs available at Kmart, Kroger, Sam's, Target, Walgreens, and Walmart.
+Selecting "Retail Discount Drugs Programs," from the Michigan Drug Prices website homepage accesses an extensive list of steeply discounted drugs available at Kmart, Kroger, Meijer, Sam's, Target, Walgreens, and Walmart.
 These retailers sell many generic drugs for $4 for a 30-day supply or $10 for a 90-day supply.
-Walgreens sells 90-day supplies for many generics for $12.99.
+Meijer offers some antibiotics and pre-natal vitamins for free.
 You may search the discount drug sellers' portion of the website by retailer or drug category.